hortonworks/dstream/dstream-spark/README.md

 =======

-This project provides Reference Implementation of DSatrem API which uses [Apache Spark](http://spark.apache.org/) as its target execution environment.
+This module provides Reference Implementation of the DSatrem API which uses [Apache Spark](http://spark.apache.org/) as its target execution environment.

 ======